Question: Why are there added starches in the ingredients?

 After being absorbed by the skin, retinyl palmitate is converted to retinol, and eventually retinoic acid.

-DIY Skincare Preparation Instructions
+DIY Skincare (Non-Medical) Preparation Instructions

+This Vitamin A powder is partially water soluble.
 Mix the powder in warm water.
 Once dissolved, add this mixture to your base cream or serum.

 Alternatively, you can mix this with most water-based moisturizing creams without dissolving in water first.
 If the moisturizing cream has water as the first ingredient.